sofwerx/swx-devops/README.md

 - `swx forget`   - Forget your passphrase (gpg-agent)
 - `swx reset`    - Reset your gpg-agent

-The exact sequence of which command to use depends on what the state of your `gpg-agent` is.
+The exact sequence of which command to use depends on the state of your `gpg-agent` is.

 Typically, try a `swx forget` followed by an `swx remember` first, and see if the commands work after you enter your passphrase.

 If this fails, try a `swx reset` followed by a `swx prepare`, which will restart `gpg-agent` and hopefully let you enter a passphrase the next time you try using an `swx` or `trousseau` command that requires access to your trousseau secrets.

-### `swx environment`
+### The `swx environment`

 In addition to listing (`swx environment ls`) and switching (`swx environment switch ENVIRONMENT`), there are a few other `swx environment` commands for dealing with `environment:` prefixed trousseau keys that store environment variables for environments:

     swx environment keys
     swx environment get VARIABLE